Rafostar/clapper/doc/reference/clapper/clapper-enhancers.md

 They should include one or more of [flags@Clapper.EnhancerParamFlags].
 Properties in object can have `global`, `local`, neither or both flags at once.

-The ones with [Clapper.EnhancerParamFlags.GLOBAL] are for user to configure.
+The ones with [flags@Clapper.EnhancerParamFlags.GLOBAL] are for user to configure.
 They should be exposed (ideally in the UI) and used for things that make sense to be set for all applications at once (e.g. supported media codec by user device, preferred language, etc.).

-On the other hand, properties with [Clapper.EnhancerParamFlags.LOCAL] are for application scope usage only.
+On the other hand, properties with [flags@Clapper.EnhancerParamFlags.LOCAL] are for application scope usage only.
 They never carry over to other apps, nor they can be set on global enhancers list.
 Instead they are configured per player instance.